ArenKDesai/Aren-s-Notes/graphics lec.md

 Primitives in 3D are easier since the vast majority of 3D objects are made from triangles.

 ## Three.js
-Three is a **mid-level graphics API** that allows the user to define meshes and render them, but handles hardware communication, shading, transformation matrices, etc.
+Three is a **scene graph (mid level) API** that allows the user to define meshes and render them, but handles hardware communication, shading, transformation matrices, etc.

 There are seven steps in drawing a basic object:
 1. Making the **Renderer**.
 The developer makes a ```WebGLRenderer``` and passes it the ```domElement```.